 Creating and Composing for Interdisciplinary Project: Interactive Workshop/Open discussion/Q&A for composers, performers, dancers, visual artists and anyone with an interest in interdisciplinary project.
 Topics include working with creators from different disciplines, how to facilitate cohesive teamwork, working with technology and its creative process from start to finish.
 How to compose music and/or create structures for time based interdisciplinary project.
 If time allows, participants may learn by creating a small project during the workshop.

-*This class can also focus on a specific discipline and topic based on request.
+*This class can also focus on a specific discipline and a topic based on request.

 *Required equipment : Piano, Dry Erase Board or Chalkboard